 In certain circumstances, family members will be required to file a waiver before they are able to adjust their status or obtain an immigrant visa.
 Waivers are required for certain immigration violations, previous deportations or certain criminal history.
 Some waivers can be filed while the individual is in the United States, while some waivers must be filed when the individual is outside of the United States.

 The U.S. immigration laws and procedures are complex when determining whether a waiver is needed, whether is a person is eligible for a waiver and when to file the waiver.
-Contact our law firm to schedule a free consultation with our Sacramento immigration lawyer at (916) 295-7650 to discuss whether your family member can immigrate to the United States.
+Contact our law firm to schedule a consultation with our Sacramento immigration lawyer at (916) 295-7650 to discuss whether your family member can immigrate to the United States.